raphaelschaad/dotfiles/ios-code-guidelines.md

     static const NSUInteger kSize = 12;

 This is also true for objects.
 (To indicate the constant in the example above, it's prefixed with "k" after the Hungarian notation.
-Cocoa frameworks use that naming convention.
+Cocoa frameworks use this naming convention.
 However, better compiler warnings seem to reduce the need to include that information in the name.)

 If the constant is used in other files it should still be defined in the implementation file, but declared with the `extern` keyword in the header: